jenni-westoby/Julia_GPU_examples/docs/src/Vector_dot_product.md

-temp# Shared Memory and Synchronisation
+# Shared Memory and Synchronisation

 Following our example of vector addition in the previous section, you may be left wondering what the point of making a distinction between blocks and threads is.
 This section should make this clear.